roxlu/webrtc-jitter/jitter-issue.md

 > ![](./images/packets-lost.png)

 One thing to notice is that no packets are lost.
 But the packets are discarded.
-To figure out why the packets are discarded we looked at some other graphs that [chrome://webrtc-internals][cint] provides.
+To figure out why the packets are discarded we've looked at some other graphs that [chrome://webrtc-internals][cint] provides.
 W3C defines discarded packets as:

 > _The cumulative number of RTP packets discarded by the jitter buffer due to late or early-arrival, i.e., these packets are not played out.
 RTP packets discarded due to packet duplication are not reported in this metric [XRBLOCK-STATS].
 Calculated as defined in [RFC7002] section 3.2 and Appendix A.a._